 You must add various search categories/filters for the ease of users.
 Customers get frustrated if they aren’t easily able to fill their food baskets with their desired items.

-Your app users should be able to filter restaurants by cuisine, price, reviews, or location.
+Your app users should be able to filter restaurants by cuisine, price, google restaurant reviews, or location.

 5- Automated Instant Geo-location Tracking